wechaty/plugin-contrib/README.md

 import { DingDong } from 'wechaty-plugin-contrib'

 const options = {
-  at   : false,   // default: true - Response to Mention Self (@/at) Message in Room dm   : true,    // default: true - Response to Direct Message room : true,    // default: true - Response to Rooms Message }
+  at   : true,    // default: true - Response to Mention Self (@/at) Message in Room dm   : true,    // default: true - Response to Direct Message room : true,    // default: true - Response to Rooms Message }